shoelace-style/shoelace/docs/components/split-panel.md

 ### Snapping

-To snap panels at specific locations, add the `snap` attribute with one or more space-separated values.
-Values can be in pixels or percentages.
+To snap panels at specific positions while dragging, add the `snap` attribute with one or more space-separated values.
+Values must be in pixels or percentages.
 For example, to snap the panel at `100px` and `50%`, use `snap="100px 50%"`.
-To customize how close the divider must be before snapping, use the `snap-threshold` attribute.
+You can also customize how close the divider must be before snapping with the `snap-threshold` attribute.

 ```html preview
 <div class="split-panel-snapping">